NAME

 --threads positive non-null integer

-Command is not multithreaded, option has no effect.
+Command is not multithreaded, option has no effect (a warning is printed

 EXAMPLES